powerhome/oss-guide/docs/publishing/prepare.md

 We suggest thinking about your project name early in the process.
 Before you select a name read these suggestions to familiarize yourself with common naming issues.
 Note, we're not going to name your project for you, but we're going to block you from publishing a project with a name that doesn't work.

 - We prefer descriptive names that clearly convey your project's purpose.
 - Don't use a name that is protected by trademark.
-We'll connect you to our Trademark Search Request (TSR) process on the intranet if you are unsure about the protected status of the name you propose.
 - Don't use a Power brand name.
 - Avoid using a third-party brand name.
 In certain cases you can use them as descriptors.
 For example, you can use "Test Libraries for Java" but don't call something "Java Test Libraries."
 - Don't use cumbersome names.
 Name your project as if you expect it to be widely adopted.